 Where is Hendersonville NC?

 Hendersonville is known as “The City of Four Seasons” and is at an elevation of 2200 feet.
-The border between North Carolina and South Carolina is 15 miles north of Hendersonville, and the city itself is the a county seat for Henderson County.
+The border between North Carolina and South Carolina is 15 miles south of Hendersonville, and the city itself is the a county seat for Henderson County.

 History of Hendersonville NC

 William was a Revolutionary War soldier and in the late 1870’s, the Cherokee were driven out so the land could be taken.
-Millis claimed the land with a grant, and with his guidance, he led the community to become what it is today.
+Mills claimed the land with a grant, and with his guidance, he led the community to become what it is today.

 The community was given a charter from the General Assembly, becoming the city of Hendersonville.
 It was recognized as the county seat on January 7, 1847.
 Both the city and the council’s namesake belongs to Leanord Henderson, once the Chief Justice of North Carolina Supreme Court.